 What is America’s New Business Plan?

-America’s New Business Plan is a bipartisan policy roadmap to support entrepreneurs, with recommendations for federal, state, and local government.
+America’s New Business Plan is a nonpartisan partisan policy roadmap to support entrepreneurs, with recommendations for federal, state, and local government.
 The plan was developed to provide policymakers with research-informed solutions to overcoming the problems faced by entrepreneurs that prohibit them from starting and growing their business.
 Recommendations are broken into four pillars:

 - Access to Support: The Ability for All to Take Risks